 Should we go for Magento 1.9 or Magento 2.X is a question we hear from current and potential clients almost on a daily basis.
 Drawing from our experience in these discussions together with our hands-on experience as specialists in Magento we would like to share our thoughts on this popular topic.

-Magneto 2: The New Era of Commerce Innovation
+Magento 2: The New Era of commerce innovation

 It was in November 2015 that the Magento team announced the “new era of commerce innovation” with the release of Magento 2.0 for the Enterprise and Community editions.
 The list of the new powerful and innovative features was long, yet today almost one and half years later few merchants are aware what the the upgrade to Magento 2 actually means for their business.
 Fact is that one of the most common questions we face from our current as well as new clients are related to the migration to Magento 2 in general, and what are the pros and cons in particular.

 When searching the web for answers there are some good answers out there, but not always very intuitive for the merchant with limited development background.
 Magento themselves are saying that Magento 2 provides “enhanced performance and scalability, new features to boost conversion rates, and business agility and productivity improvements”.
 But what does this actually mean?

 In this post, we summarize the pros and cons of the Community Edition of Magento 1 (M1) vs Magento 2 (M2), as well as provide our guidance on what route to take.

 The Pros of migrating to Magento 2